simonmackinnon/CertificationStudyNotes/AWS-SAA-Notes.md

 ## VPC
 - No Transative peering - can't connect from one VPC to another via a middle one, need direct peering between each VPC that need to connect
+- An internet gateway supports IPv4 and IPv6 traffic
+- You can recreate a new default VPC via API or CLI (i.e. no need to contact AWS)

 # Steps to provision create a custom VPC
 - Select region